dsc-courses/dsc80-2026-su/syllabus.md

 > work with you.

-If you already have accommodations via OSD, please make sure that we receive your Authorization for Accommodation (AFA) letter by the end of Week 1 so that we can make arrangements for accommodations.
+If you already have accommodations via OSD, please make sure that we receive your Authorization for Accommodation (AFA) letter by the third day of class so that we can make arrangements for accommodations.
 Share your AFA letter with the instructor and the Data Science OSD Liaison, who can be reached at dscstudent@ucsd.edu.